What does Brexit Mean for your Air Passenger Rights?

 2. Regularly check your flight status

-There could be a number of flight delays and cancellations during and post-Brexit, if the government has not made an airspace agreement.
+There could be a number of flight delays and cancellations during and post-Brexit.
 Check your flight status often, be prepared for longer check-in lines and be aware of delays that may cause extended time spent in the airport.

 3. Allow more time to travel through customs